tatey/list_of_countries/README.md

 ## License

-The gem is available as open source under the terms of the [ODbL license](https://github.com/tatey/list_of_countries/blob/master/LICENSE.txt).
+The gem is available as open source under the terms of the [MIT license](https://github.com/tatey/list_of_countries/blob/master/LICENSE.txt).
+Data is under the terms of their individual submodule.

 ## Code of Conduct